-Charles Field-Marsham is a Canadian entrepreneur with 25 years of experience in building businesses in Africa.
+Considered one of the leading experts in investing and operating in Africa, Canadian-born Charles Field-Marsham has over 25 years of experience in building businesses.
 Charles acquired a wide array of international business and investment experience, beginning in 1991 when he joined Credit Suisse First Boston in New York, then while living and working in Kenya between 1993 and 2003, and through a number of ventures that led him to found Kestrel Capital Management Capital (KCMC) in 2004, when he returned to Canada.
-KCMC provides strategic, investment and management consulting services to Charles’ businesses outside of Canada.
-Charles owns and is chairman of the following businesses: Kestrel Capital, which he founded in 1995 and developed into the leading investment bank and broker in Kenya; Panafrican Group, which he founded in 1996, which has since grown from being the exclusive distributor of Komatsu equipment in Kenya to include distribution rights and operations in five countries across East and West Africa; and Kenya Fluorspar, a fluorspar mine he purchased in 1997.
-These companies employ approximately 500 people with offices in Canada, Ghana, Sierra Leone, Nigeria, Kenya, Tanzania, Uganda and Dubai.
+KCMC provides strategic, investment and management consulting services to businesses outside of and in Canada.
+Charles owns or is a significant investor and is chairman or a director of the following businesses: